 Idaho State University’s

-Idaho State University's annual National Girls and Women in Sports Day (NGWSD) is scheduled for 2:00 p.m.
-Saturday, February 20, at Reed Gymnasium.
-This national day has been proclaimed by Congress every year since 1987, and is honored annually in the month of February.
+Idaho State University’s annual National Girls and Women in Sports Day (NGWSD) is scheduled for 2:00 p.m.
+Saturday, January 28, at Reed Gymnasium.
+This national day has been proclaimed by Congress every year since 1987, and is honored annually the first week of February.
 National Girls and Women in Sports Day recognizes the progress of girls and women in sports, and the benefits that sport and fitness activities can bring to the lives of all girls and women.
-"Leading the Way" is the national theme for this year's day and serves to acknowledge the importance of sport participation for women and girls.
-This is the 17th year ISU has hosted this event.
+“Expanding Opportunity” is the national theme for this year’s day and serves to acknowledge the importance of sport participation for women and girls.
+This is the 18th year ISU has hosted this event.

-Idaho State University's celebration will include free admission to the ISU Women's Basketball game versus Southern Utah University for the first 300 kindergarten-5th grade girls and boys.
+Idaho State University's celebration will include free admission to the ISU Women’s Basketball game versus Weber State University for the first 300 kindergarten-5th grade girls and boys.
 Reduced admission is available ($3) for accompanying adults.
-Free t-shirts will be given to the first 300 kids courtesy of Portneuf Medical Center.
+Free t-shirts and flags will be given to the first 200 girls and women, compliments of Portneuf Medical Center.

 Pauline Thiros is the associate vice president of development at Idaho State University, and has served in the development office since 1997.
 She has been involved in athletics throughout her life – playing college volleyball at ISU and currently coaching club and high school teams.
 She is currently the winningest coach in Idaho 4A high school volleyball with a record of 282-35, and boasts seven straight district championships and six consecutive state titles.